CNSKnight/mifterialize-tree/README.md

 [https://cnsknight.github.io/Mifterialize-Tree/](https://cnsknight.github.io/Mifterialize-Tree/)

 #### Usage
-While the demo app is constructed with materialize-css, the only dependencies you will need to use the tree is MooTools Core and a handful of More modules.
+While the demo app is constructed with materialize-css, the only dependencies you will need to use the tree is `MooTools Core v1.6` and a handful of `MooTools More` modules.

 `> bower install mifterialize-tree`